-With its extravagant look and visibly advanced compact chin strap, this equipment is perfectly suited for extreme driving conditions on the slopes.
-Also called cross helmet, it is a system with vocation of endurance and sportsmanship, which limits its use in the extra-urban environments.
-Note that some brands like Lazer, Shoei and Arai offer variants adapted and approved for specific use on roads.
+With its extravagant look and visibly advanced compact chin strap, this equipment is perfectly suited to extreme driving conditions on the slopes.
+Also known as a cross country helmet, it is a system designed for endurance and sportsmanship, which limits its use in non-urban environments.
+It should be noted that some brands such as Lazer, Shoei and Arai offer variants adapted and approved for specific use on roads.

-- Light and protects the entire skull well.
+- Lighten and protect the entire skull well.

 - Provides a very good level of ventilation.